-If you see any of these occurrences in your home, do not hesitate to contact a repair professional immediately.
-The longer you let issues such as a sloped floor go un-repaired, the worse the underlying issue will become.
+If you see any of these problems, do not hesitate to contact our team immediately.
+The longer you let issues such as a sloped floor go un-repaired, the worse things will get.
 Only a proper foundation repair solution will take care of the problem and keep it from happening again.

-The best way to fix a sloped or uneven floor is to support the foundation so that it is no longer sinking or uneven.
-We use push piers to lift the weight of the home of the unstable foundation and raise the home back to the proper level.
+The best way to fix a sloped or uneven floor is to support the foundation so that it is no longer compromised.
+We use push piers to lift the weight of the home off the unstable foundation and raise the home back to the proper level.
 These piering devices are driven deep into the ground beneath the settling part of the foundation.
-Once they are installed into the load-bearing soil deep underground, the piers are used to support the weight of the structure while lifting the foundation to the proper position.
-This levels out the foundation and leaves the entire home a more secure base to rest on.
+Once they are installed into the load-bearing soil, the piers are used to support the weight of the structure while lifting the foundation to the proper position.
+This levels out the foundation and leaves the entire home on a more secure base.

-Waterproofing solutions may also help prevent sloping floors by keeping water from weakening the foundation.
-Exterior drainage and basement drainage systems will reroute water before it has the chance to cause deterioration in your foundation.
-Contact Basement Masters Waterproofing for more solutions to take care of the sloped floors in your Virginia home.
+Waterproofing solutions may also help prevent sloping floors by keeping excess water away from the foundation.
+Exterior drainage and basement drainage systems will reroute water before it reaches your home.

 We have over 25 years of experience in foundation repair and basement waterproofing.
 We care about the safety and durability of your home, which is why we take the time to communicate with you about every aspect of the repair.
 If you are not happy with our services, we will listen to your concerns and try to come up with a better plan of action.
 You deserve to be involved in your home’s repair process.
 Are you ready to fix your uneven floors?
 Contact Basement Masters Waterproofing to receive your free quote today!